-The following discussion and analysis, prepared as of February 28, 2014, should be read in conjunction with the unaudited condensed interim consolidated financial statements for the six months ended December 31, 2013 and the audited financial statements and related notes attached thereto for the year ended June 30, 2013.
-These unaudited condensed interim consolidated financial statements for the six months ended December 31, 2013 have been authorized for release by the Company's Board of Directors on February 28, 2014.
+The following discussion and analysis are prepared and have been authorized for release by the Company's Board of directors on May 29, 2014.
+This document should be read in conjunction with the unaudited condensed interim consolidated financial statements for the nine months ended March 31, 2014 together with the audited financial statements and related notes attached thereto for the year ended June 30, 2013.
 All amounts are stated in Canadian dollars unless otherwise indicated.

-This Management Discussion & Analysis summarizes the activities of the Company to date, and provides financial information for the six months ended December 31, 2013.
+This Management Discussion & Analysis summarizes the activities of the Company to date, and provides financial information for the nine months ended March 31, 2014.
 Additional information on the Company is also available at www.sedar.com